Condiciones generales de venta (EN)

 Section 1 Application

-1.1 These General Terms and Conditions of Sale (GTC) apply to all offers and contracts of CeoTronics AG (hereinafter: the supplier), including any ancillary services, consultations and information which the supplier provides or concludes on behalf of the seller / contractor.
+1.1 These General Terms and Conditions of Sale (hereinafter: GTC) apply to all deliveries of goods as well as performances of the CeoTronics AG (hereinafter: CT), including any ancillary services, consultations and information.
+These GTC apply exclusively and in the most recent version on the date of the respective conclusion of contract.

-1.3 These GTC also apply if the supplier carries out the delivery to the customer without reservation or provides services for the client despite having knowledge of conflicting client conditions or client conditions deviating from these GTC.
+1.3 These GTC also apply if the CT executes the delivery to the client without reservation or provides services to the client despite having knowledge of conflicting client conditions or client conditions deviating from these GTC.

 1.4 These GTC only apply to entrepreneurs (Section 14 of the German Civil Code (BGB)), to legal persons under the public law or to a special fund under public law according to Section 310 Subsection 1 Sentence 1 of the German Civil Code (BGB).

-1.5 These GTC also apply to all future contracts with the client, into which the supplier enters on behalf of the seller / contractor.
+1.5 These GTC also apply to all future contracts with the client, in the most recent version on the date of conclusion of contract.

-1.6 Any agreements between the supplier and the client as well as additions and changes to these agreements have to be made in writing.
+1.6 Any agreements between the CT and the client as well as amendments and changes to these agreements have to be made in writing.
 This also applies to a waiver to the requirement of a written form.

-Section 2 Offers, offer documents, information and consultation
+Section 2 Offers, contract conclusion, offer documents, information and consultation

-2.1 Offers will always be made without obligation.
+2.1 Offers are always non-binding.
+No contract shall have been made until CT‘s written confirmation of order has been given.
+The scope of CT‘s performance shall be set down exclusively by CT‘s written confirmation of order, including the written appendices thereto.
 Offers will only be binding exceptionally and in individual cases if they have been given in the written form and have been expressly declared as binding.

 3.4 The shipping will be carried out in reasonably priced packaging required for the delivery.